 Rates for Treatment Service under Chapter 5.
 These charges are based on the FY18 and FY19 proposed unit rates for flow and strength as determined by the COS study and the overall 5.0 percent increases for FY18 and FY19.
 The non-residential combined flow and strength charges have been rounded to the nearest whole cents (\$ per CCF).
 The resulting increase in the non-residential combined flow and strength charges ranges from 4.0 percent to 5.3 percent when compared to FY17, depending on business classification code.
-In FY19, the 5.0 percent overall rate increase results in non-residential combined flow and strength charges that are 4.9 percent to 5.4 percent higher than the FY18 charges.
+In FY19, the 5.0 percent overall rate increase results in non-residential combined flow and strength charges.
 In addition to the wastewater service charges collected on the water bill, wastewater customers also pay a Wet Weather Facilities Charge collected on the property tax bill depending on lot size (described below).
 For customers who do not receive a property tax bill (tax-exempt entities) the charge is collected on the water bill.